 LCME accreditation is required in most states for licensing graduates and receiving federal financial aid.
 Only graduates of LCME-accredited schools are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME) purposes.

-UCSF School of Medicine and LCME Accreditation: Preparing for 2019
+UCSF School of Medicine and LCME Accreditation

 The Accreditation consists of four components: